-Bowfishing combines archery and fishing, quickly becoming a popular outdoor activity.
+Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 Bowfishing is unique whether you are looking for the whiffling rubber lips of a freshwater carp or perhaps the power of a big ocean stingray.
 It brings you in touch with nature and challenges you to greater skills.

-Having the right equipment is so important to the success and enjoying bowfishing.
-It's overwhelming narrowing down the many options to find the right gear.
+Having the right equipment is so important to bow fishing success and enjoyment.
+However, narrowing down the many options can be overwhelming.

-In this ultimate guide, we will walk you step by step through all the essential tips for picking suitable bowfishing gear based on your needs and even tell you where to find the best bowfishing gear for sale.
+In this ultimate guide, we will provide all the essential tips for picking suitable bow fishing gear based on your needs and tell you where to find the best bow fishing gear for sale.

 Bowfishing Essentials

-First things first, successful bowfishing starts with understanding the gear you’re going to use.
-From the bow itself, reels, arrows, to all accessories, all these pieces have a huge hand to play in getting that smooth and unforgettable outing.
+First things first, successful bow fishing starts with understanding the gear you’re going to use.
+From the bow itself to the reels, arrows, and all accessories, you’ll have a big role in making that outing smooth and unforgettable.

 A. Bow Types